FREQUENTLY ASKED QUESTIONS

 WHAT IS YOUR REFUND POLICY FOR SICKNESS/MISSED DAYS?

 We can coordinate "makeups" for missed days due to an unexpected family emergency, and serious extended illness.
-You may recover those days by joining us for an alternate weekly session, assuming that space is still available for that specific summer.
-No refunds for missed days due to last minute day trips, extended travel, playdates, special invitations, etc. Full sessions, and/or prepaid extended day fees are not refundable due to similar schedule changes.
+You may recover those days by joining us for an different weekly session, assuming that space is still available for that specific summer only.
+No refunds will be issued for missed days due to last minute day trips, extended travel arrangements, playdates, special invitations, etc. Full session payments, and prepaid extended day payments are also not refundable due to last minute schedule changes.

 WHAT IS YOUR GENERAL POLICY FOR AIR QUALITY AND SMOKE?